USS Alabama (BB-60): Reserve and museum ship

 On 16 June 1964, the Navy awarded the ship to her namesake state, with a provision that the Navy would retain the ability to recall the ship to service in the event of an emergency.
 Alabama was formally handed over on 7 July during a ceremony in Seattle, and she was then towed to Mobile, Alabama to be restored as a museum, by way of the Panama Canal.
 On the way to the canal, one of the tugboats accidentally sank.
-Her screws were removed for the voyage to avoid any damage.
+The ship's screws were removed for the voyage to avoid any damage.
 The carrier Lexington, a veteran of the fast carrier task force and still in service, escorted the ship while she was towed through the Gulf of Mexico.
 Alabama arrived in Mobile on 14 September having traveled some 5600 nmi, the longest tow of a vessel that was not an active warship.
 The channel in Mobile Bay to her permanent berth had not yet been completed, and she had to wait until the end of the month before dredging work was finished.
 Once the ship was moored in her berth, work began to prepare the ship for visitors, including sandblasting painted surfaces, applying primer, and then re-painting the entire ship.
 The museum was opened on 9 January 1965.

 In the early 1980s, when the Navy reactivated the four Iowa-class battleships, parts were cannibalized from Alabama and the other preserved battleships, including Massachusetts and North Carolina, to restore the Iowas to service.
 Engine room components that were no longer available in the Navy's inventory accounted for most of the material removed from the ships.
 The ship was declared a National Historic Landmark in 1986.
 During her career as a museum ship, Alabama has been used as a set for several movies including Under Siege in 1992 and USS Indianapolis: Men of Courage in 2016.